engineyard/ey-cloud-recipes/cookbooks/redis/README.md

 Choosing a different Redis version
 --------
-This recipe installs Redis 2.8.13-r1 by default.
-We do not recommend earlier versions of Redis 2.8.x or 2.6.x as these versions have a known vulnerability: http://benmmurphy.github.io/blog/2015/06/04/redis-eval-lua-sandbox-escape/
+This recipe installs Redis 3.2.3 by default.
+For Redis 2.x we do not recommend versions earlier than Redis 2.8.21, and for Redis 3.x we do not recommend versions earlier than 3.0.2.
+These versions have a known vulnerability: http://benmmurphy.github.io/blog/2015/06/04/redis-eval-lua-sandbox-escape/

 To install a different version of Redis:

-1. Change the `:version => "2.8.13-r1",` line in `attributes/default.rb` to the version you want to install
+1. Change the `:version => "3.2.3",` line in `attributes/default.rb` to the version you want to install
 2. Copy over the corresponding `redis-?.?.conf.erb` file to `templates/default/redis.conf.erb`